Tonywilson1211/P1_Photohouse/README.md

 ### Imagery
-* Hero image chosen to conveys quality, care and attention, warmth and modern styling.
+* Hero image chosen to convey quality, care and attention, warmth and modern styling.
 All qualities the company wishes to associate with.
 The image is also a good example of the quality of work the company can produce.
 * 4 images are used in the Gallery Section of the Home Page to symbolise a style of photography, residential, lifestyle, twilight and drone.
 * 2 images are used in the Contact Us Section of the Home Page which are fixed in place whilst the user is scrolling.
 Images change at screen-width 800px to better suit the device.
 * All images converted to the webp files apart from those in the readme.md file.